 Barbaro died 10 years ago today.
-Barbaro's public breakdown, numerous treatments and eventual death should have galvanized horse racing to deal with its equine athletes in a more ethical and compassionate manner.
+Barbaro's public breakdown, numerous treatments and eventual death should have galvanized horse racing into dealing with its equine athletes in a more ethical and compassionate manner.
 What's changed?
 Nothing.
 As a matter of fact, racehorse breakdowns and deaths are arguably worse.
 Cheating and drugging, fueled by greed and ego,… Continue reading Barbaro died 10 years ago today.
 What’s changed?

 Perhaps not coincidentally, Dynaforma, who sired Barbaro, died April 23rd, the date Barbaro was foaled.
 The Daily Racing Form reports: Dynaformer -- sire of 2006 Kentucky Derby winner Barbaro, multi-million-dollar earner Perfect Drift, and three-time steeplechase champion McDynamo -- has died two weeks after an aortic valve rupture prompted Three Chimneys Farm to pension him.… Continue reading Dynaformer, sire of Barbaro, dies at 27